grafana/tempo/docs/sources/tempo/configuration/_index.md

 A local backend will not correctly retrieve traces with a distributed deployment unless all components have access to the same disk.
 Tempo is designed for object storage more than local storage.

 At Grafana Labs, we have run Tempo with SSDs when using local storage.
-Hard drives have not been tested.
+Hard drives haven't been tested.

-How much storage space you need can be estimated by considering the ingested bytes and retention.
+You can estimate how much storage space you need by considering the ingested bytes and retention.
 For example, ingested bytes per day *times* retention days = stored bytes.

 You can not use both local and object storage in the same Tempo deployment.

 ### Storage block configuration example

-The storage block is used to configure TempoDB.
+The storage block configures TempoDB.
 The following example shows common options.
 For further platform-specific information, refer to the following:

 * [GCS]({{< relref "./hosted-storage/gcs" >}})
 * [S3]({{< relref "./hosted-storage/s3" >}})